Skip to content

 For pupils aged 11 to 14 (KS3/S1 to S3)

-New resources will be available to download week commencing 16 December in advance of the commemoration week and our live event.
+New resources are now available to download ready for you to review in advance of the commemoration week and our live event.
 Resources include:

 • A teacher guide outlining the resources and writing outcome, with ideas and sources to support your delivery of the project.

-• A bespoke film created by Tom Palmer where he explores his non-fiction writing process through retelling five stories, taken from real life testimonies highlighting stories of life after liberation.
+• A bespoke film created by Tom Palmer where he explores his non-fiction writing process through retelling a survivors story, taken from real-life testimony highlighting stories of life after liberation.

 • A non-fiction writing activity encouraging pupils to share a story which they have explored, teaching others about the importance of hearing and sharing real stories about the Holocaust and life after.